Endgame: Possibilities, etc.

-At the end of HBP I had to admit to being rather hopeful of the pattern that Rowling appeared to have established for the last three books of her series, in which she repeated the themes and actions of the first three books.
+At the end of HBP I had to admit to being rather hopeful of the pattern that Rowling appeared to have established for the last three books of her series, in which she would allegedly repeat the themes and actions of the first three books.
 I was also fairly hopeful about the multiple indications that the events of Book 7 might be expected to reflect the events of Book 3.
 Most of us liked Book 3.
 The real question was; how much could we depend upon this.
 Because it seemed to me that the salient point of the conclusion of PoA was that nobody and nothing died of it.
 Rowling had already publicly claimed that this was not to be the case in DHs.
 And, indeed, with Voldemort in the equation it could hardly be so.
 But in fact, we do not know of a single death that took place during PoA.

 And the final climax of that book was not about the destroying of things but the rescuing of them.

 Earlier in the book, Scabbers was believed to have been killed.
 But he wasn’t.
 He faked it.

 MUCH earlier in the story, Peter Pettigrew was believed to have been killed.
 But he wasn’t.
 He faked it.